 The City of Chicopee established the Council on Aging in 1958 under MGL Chapter 40, Section 8B.
 The council consisted of local citizens & city officials.
 In 1974, the ordinance was changed to state that the Council be comprised of citizens of various ages & backgrounds.
-They were to be appointed by the mayor & confirmed by the Board of Aldermen.
+They were to be appointed by the mayor & confirmed by the City Council.
 As it stands today, these 15 individuals are strongly dedicated to the needs of our aging population.

 Self help groups, special events, & inter-generational programs have resulted in many increased opportunities for older adults.
 Volunteers are recruited to serve in the center & in the community at large.
 This rich, varied approach has made the Senior Center & Council on Aging one of the premier centers in the Commonwealth of Massachusetts.

 Wellness Health Center

 Since 1986, the Wellness Health Center has continually grown through the use of federal and state grants.
 It started as available one morning per week, & is now three mornings per week with an additional three hours of community nursing per week.
 It is recognized as a model throughout the aging network.
 In 2007, the Council received the Innovator of the Year Award from Massachusetts Councils on Aging for their wellness programming.
 Open Monday - Thursday 8 a.m. - 3 p.m. & Friday 8 a.m. -2 p.m.

 In 1981, the Senior Times newsletter was printed for the first time.
 In October, 1987, the practice of mailing the newsletter to every elder household began.
 IN November the name was changed to RiverMills Reminder and it contains all of the current & upcoming events & news from the senior center, designed diligently by the Program Technician here at RiverMills.